 At IBM, I designed their first memory chip, with two other people.
 It was probably the first completely computer design and manufacturing project of any kind in the world.
 During that time, I obtained my instrument rating, commercial pilots license, sea plane rating and glider license.
 I left IBM in January, 1969, to go back to grad school, and went to UMass, Amherst, in physics.
 I obtained my airplane, instrument and glider flight instructor ratings in 1969 while at UMass.
 I worked part time as an airplane flight instructor while in school, and spent the summer of 1970 as a full time glider flight instructor at Sugarbush Airport in Vermont.
 I switched to Zoology after a year, and did an M.S. on seagull soaring flight aerodynamics.
 My Ph.D., from the Zoology Department, awarded in 1979, was on bat flight aerodynamics and functional anatomy.

 I started teaching at Vermont Technical College, Randolph Center, VT, in August, 1977, teaching physics and zoology.
-I initiated and taught Spacecraft Technology I & II, Intro.
-Zoology, Anatomy and Physiology, Ada, Advanced Ada, Operating Systems and Pascal; and taught Calculus and non calculus based Physics, Modern Physics, Introductory Chemistry and BASIC computer programming.
-Starting 2004, I have applied for 17 NASA grants, and have received 27, totaling about $600,000.
+I initiated and taught Spacecraft Software (for our Software Engineering MS degree, with Peter Chapin), Spacecraft Technology I & II, Intro.
+Zoology, Anatomy and Physiology, Ada, Advanced Ada, Operating Systems and Pascal; and taught Calculus and non-calculus based Physics, Modern Physics, Introductory Chemistry and BASIC computer programming.
+Starting 2004, I have applied for 21 NASA grants, and have received 30, totaling about $650,000.
 This has resulted in the construction of a CubeSat that was launched in an Air Force Minotaur 1 rocket in November, 2013.
-It was in orbit and operational for 2 years and two days, before reentering the Earth's atmosphere on November 21, 2015, and is still the only successful satellite of any kind launched by a college in the Northeast United States.
-It was the first step in working on a follow up spacecraft, Lunar IceCube (with Morehead State University, KY, NASA Goddard Space Flight Center and NASA Jet Propulsion Lab) that will go to the Moon in 2018.
-At about the time of my first grant, my son, Jack Brandon, was born, and is now 11 years old.
-He has traveled with me to technical conferences in Europe (York, UK; Venice, Italy; Porto Venere, Italy; Stockholm, Sweden; Berlin, Germany; Paris, France, Madrid, Spain and Jerusalem, Israel).
+It was in orbit and operational for 2 years and two days, before reentering the Earth's atmosphere on November 21, 2015, and is still the only successful satellite of any kind launched by a college on the East coast of the United States.
+I have just applied for a grant to work on a spacecraft software system with Peter Chapin and our students and a NASA Jet Propulsion Lab partner, that will be an asteroid fly by mission.
+At about the time of my first grant, my son, Jack Brandon, was born, and is now 13 years old.
+He has traveled with me to technical conferences in Europe (York, UK; Venice, Italy; Porto Venere, Italy; Stockholm, Sweden; Berlin, Germany; Paris, France; Madrid, Spain; Pisa, Italy; Vienna, Austria; and Jerusalem, Israel).
 He accompanied me to the launch of our CubeSat from Wallops Island, VA in November, 2013.

 With a background in electrical engineering and computer science, Peter has an interest in both the hardware and software aspects of computer systems.
-He is the software director of VTC's CubeSat Laboratory where he coordinates the development of the high integrity software used in VTC's CubeSat missions.
-Peter also is involved in certain open source projects including Open Watcom and various others mentioned on his GitHub page.
+He is the software director of Vermont Tech's CubeSat Laboratory where he coordinates the development of the high integrity software used in Vermont Tech's CubeSat missions.
+Peter is also involved in certain open source projects including Open Watcom and various others mentioned on his GitHub page.

-In the past Peter has served on X3J16, the ANSI technical committee charged with creating and maintaining the C++ standard (that work is currently being managed by ISO's WG21).
+In the past, Peter has served on X3J16, the ANSI technical committee charged with creating and maintaining the C++ standard (that work is currently being managed by ISO's WG21).
 More recently he has conducted research on programming language based security in wireless sensor networks (SpartanRPC and Scalaness).
-He is currently co-authoring a book on the high integrity programming language SPARK 2014.
+He has co-authored a book on the high integrity programming language SPARK 2014.